graniticio/granitic/doc/tutorial/009-service-errors.md

   res.Errors.AddPredefinedError("DATABASE_UNEXPECTED")
 ```

-Instead of telling Grantic to explicitly set the HTTP status to 500 (internal server error), we are instead logging that a particular error
+Instead of telling Grantic to explicitly set the HTTP status to 500 (internal server error), we are instead logging that
-has occured.
-The code we are passing to <code>AddPredefinedError</code> relates to an entry in your list of <code>serviceErrors</code> in your
+a particular error has occurred.
+The code we are passing to `AddPredefinedError` relates to an entry in your list of
-<code>resource/config/config.json</code> file, which currently looks like:
+`serviceErrors` in your `config/base.json` file, which currently looks like:

 ```json
 "serviceErrors": [